proofofidleness/invest/README.md

 ## Description

 After investing, you must click the Idle button every 14 hours.
-If you don't, you will lose 10% of your funds, which will be redistributed to all investors, proportionnally to their investments.
+If you don't, you will lose 10% of your funds, which will be redistributed to all investors, proportionally to their investments.

 ## Contract Functions